-Here, in the desert of Arizona, our Hungarian Cultural Association of Phoenix holds the 3rd Hungarian Christmas Market on December 5th.
+Here, in the desert of Arizona, our Hungarian Cultural Association of Phoenix holds the Hungarian Christmas Markets each beginning of December.
 The first one of these events was held in 2018, when everyone had a fabulous time.
-After a break in 2020, our Christmas Market returns this weekend, on December 5th at a new location in the heart of Glendale.
+After a break in 2020, our Christmas Market returned in 2021 at a new location in the heart of Glendale.
 The Glendale Woman’s Club wooden architecture brings the spirit of European Christmas Markets to the Phoenix area and the smell of the amazing food and pastries will talk for themselves.

 Vendors from near and far bring Hungarian-themed handmade crafts, including jewelry, ornaments, embroidery, Hungarian books among other things.
 Two workshops will be set up, one for leather crafting, the other for traditional Hungarian gingerbread decorating.

-The performance of Napocska School will provide entertainment, and, as it is held on December 5th, the Hungarian Mikulás-day, a visit from Mikulás or Santa will also be part of the celebration.
+The performance of Napocska School will provide entertainment, and, as it is held close to December 5th, the Hungarian Mikulás-day, a visit from Mikulás or Santa will also be part of the celebration.